 Reconstructive (plastic) surgery

-Women who have a mastectomy may want to consider breast reconstruction, which is surgery to create a breast using either tissue taken from another part of the body or synthetic implants.
+Women who have a mastectomy may want to consider breast reconstruction, which is surgery to create a breast form using either tissue taken from another part of the body or synthetic implants.
 Reconstruction is usually performed by a plastic surgeon.
 A woman may be able to have reconstruction at the same time as the mastectomy, called immediate reconstruction, or at some point in the future, called delayed reconstruction.
-In addition, reconstruction may be done at the same time as a lumpectomy to improve the look of the breast and to match the breasts, this is called oncoplastic surgery, and many breast surgeons can do this without the help of a plastic surgeon.
+In addition, reconstruction may be done at the same time as a lumpectomy to improve the look of the breast and to match the breasts.
+This is called oncoplastic surgery, and many breast surgeons can do this without the help of a plastic surgeon.
 Surgery on the healthy breast is also often done so both breasts have a similar appearance.

 External breast forms (prostheses)

 An external breast prosthesis or artificial breast form provides an option for women who plan to delay or not have reconstructive surgery.
 These can be made of silicone or soft material, and fit into a mastectomy bra.
 Breast prostheses can be made to provide a good fit and natural appearance for each woman.